-The Philips Foundation will primarily contribute its funds to projects run with a selected (non-) governmental organization or social entrepreneur.
-No funding will be provided to unrenowned organizations.
-Due diligence on the parties to be funded, is conducted before accepting any proposal in accordance with the Philips DDP screening process.
-The Foundation will contribute solely to projects that fit its mission of supporting underprivileged and underserved communities around the world in the area of access to healthcare.
+Due diligence on the parties to be funded, is conducted before accepting any proposal, in accordance with the Philips DDP screening process.
+The Foundation and PFII will contribute solely to activities that fit its mission of supporting underprivileged and underserved communities around the world in the area of access to healthcare.